Data Engineering on Google Cloud

 - Explain the automation patterns and options available for pipelines.

-- Learn about Cloud Scheduler and workflows.
+- Learn about Cloud Scheduler and Workflows.

 - Learn about Cloud Composer.